Breast Cancer Stories

 The family is greatful to the excellent care given to Winnie at St. Luke's 5th floor ICEu for compassionate care.

-Her funeral is Friday, April 20th at 2 p.m. at the Creation Society of Minnesota, in Duluth, with visitation one hour prior.
+Her funeral was Friday, April 20th at 2 p.m. at the Creation Society of Minnesota, in Duluth, with visitation one hour prior.